wjakob/nanobind/docs/why.rst

 and syntax.
-The main difference is is a change in philosophy: pybind11 must deal with *all of C++* to bind legacy codebases, while nanobind targets a smaller C++ subset. *The codebase has to adapt to the binding tool and not the other way around!*, allowing nanobind to be simpler and faster.
+The main difference is is a change in philosophy: pybind11 must deal with *all of C++* to bind legacy codebases, while nanobind targets a smaller C++ subset. *The codebase has to adapt to the binding tool and not the other way around*, which allows nanobind to be simpler and faster.
 Pull requests with extensions and generalizations to handle subtle fringe cases were welcomed in pybind11, but they will likely be rejected in this project.